| The Imperial Act 1843 was passed in the British

-The colonised Kombo was locally called "Kombo
+The colonised Kombo was locally called "Kombo Toubab Banko".

-colonialist used to call the liberated Kombo as "foreign Kombo".
+The colonialist used to call the liberated Kombo as "foreign

-against Foday Kabba Dumbuya led to the defeat, capture and exiling of
+that against Foday Kabba Dumbuya led to the defeat, capture and

-on the whole territory known as the Gambia as agreed between
+rule on the whole territory known as the Gambia as agreed between

 The governor had the authority to divide the country into divisions